chb78/Power_Recetas/docs/Licenciesandplans.md

 # Planes de licencias - Licencies

-El proyecto está realizado con licencias de prueba, que duran 30 días.
-Estos planes pueden ser convertidos en planes de pago.
-Lo que permitirá mejoras en la velocidad de la solución, furas mejoras y ampliaciones.
-The project is implemented with trial licenses, which last for 30 days.
-These plans can be converted into paid plans.
-This will allow improvements in the speed of the solution, further improvements and extensions.

 1. **Microsoft Power Apps y Power Automate:**
 Disponibles en el plan Microsoft 365 Estándar y superiores.
 Available on Microsoft 365 Standard plan and above.